FinalCAD/staircase/README.md

    |-- Zones
 ```

-Like that we have all we need gathered in one Staircase model.
+Like that we have all we need to be gathered in one Staircase model.

 ### Load model in memory

-To load the models we need to give a input directory where the original files can be found
+To load the models, we need to give an input directory where the original files can be found

-`Composer::Import::Dir` is responsible to create the instance for every files that match our requirement, it's really basic
+`Composer::Import::Dir` is responsible for creating the instance for every file that matches our requirement, it's really basic

-`Composer::Import::Instantiate` is responsible to instantiate the appropriate model, a `Staircase`, `Sector` or `Zone` and put it where is belong.
+`Composer::Import::Instantiate` is responsible for instantiating the appropriate model, a `Staircase`, `Sector` or `Zone` and put it where is belong.

-the instantiated model is really simple, you can safely overriding it
+the instantiated model is straightforward; you can safely overriding it

 ```
 class MyModel < Composer::Model